 Back in the Vanilla Reload days, the cashier at my go-to CVS once asked me why I was buying them.
 Rather than explain the details of VR’s + Bluebird + Bill Pay, I simply stated that it was a tool I used to budget my household expenses.

 Speaking of the media, at times I’ve been asked about travel hacking schemes by journalists.
 One guy even pointed to things being discussed in Flyertalk threads and asked me to elaborate, but I refused to talk about anything that may get shut down as a result of widespread media attention.
 Mattress running?
 Yes.
 After all, a loyalty program executive I spoke to expressed that he saw nothing wrong with the practice and considered various hacks as members being “engaged” with the program.
-Anything that can get shut down, I steer clear off promoting to a large (or the wrong) audience and I suggest you do the same.
+Anything that can get shut down, I steer clear off promoting to a large audience.
+I suggest you do the same.
 This includes shooting yourself in the foot (or more appropriately, committing a murder/suicide) by tweeting @Walmart about manufactured spending.

 2. Avoid abuse.
 Take advantage of a good promotion, but don’t exploit it to the point where you draw attention to yourself.
 Sometimes when a great deal comes around, it’s easy to get carried away and abuse it.
 As I stated in one of my earliest posts, the relationship between travel hackers and businesses should be mutually beneficial.